mruby/mruby/doc/guides/mrbgems.md

-There are instances when you wish to add a collection of mrbgems into mruby at once, or be able to substitute mrbgems based on configuration, without having to add each gem to your build configration file.
+There are instances when you wish to add a collection of mrbgems into mruby at once, or be able to substitute mrbgems based on configuration, without having to add each gem to your build configuration file.
 A packaged collection of mrbgems is called a GemBox.
 A GemBox is a file that contains a list of mrbgems to load into mruby, in the same format as if you were adding them to the build config via `config.gem`, but wrapped in an `MRuby::GemBox` object.
 GemBoxes are